 Special foods that are formulated for the dietary treatment of inborn errors of metabolism.
 The nutritional requirements of the member are established by a physician's medical evaluation of the member.
 The diet must be administered under the supervision of a physician.

 Specialist

 A provider with a specific skill or expertise in the treatment of a particular condition or disease.
-The member is referred to a specialist by their PCP.

 Specialty Hospitals

 Hospitals that treat specific diseases, such as mental illness.

 Specialty Pharmaceuticals